raspberrypilearning/cd-beginner-scratch-sushi/en/step_10.md

 title: What are variables?
 ---

 When you want to store information in a program, you use something called a **variable**.
 Think of it like a box with a label on it: you can put something in it, check what’s in it, and change what’s in it.
-You’ll find variables under **Data**, but you need to create them first!
+You’ll find variables in the **Data** section, but you need to create them first for them to show up there!

 --- /collapse ---

-Now you need to update the variable whenever a fish is eaten, and to reset it when the game is restarted.
-Those are both pretty easy:
+Now you need to update the variable whenever the shark eats a fish, and to reset it when the game is restarted.
+Doing both is pretty easy:

 + From the **Data** section, take the `set Score to 0`{:class="blockdata"} and `change Score by 1`{:class="blockdata"} blocks and put them into your program: